projecthamster/hamster-shell-extension/README.rst

 take new feature branches for a test drive and provide some feedback every now and then. **Please get in tough!**

+Usage
 -----
+Quick categorization of activities is done by entering your activity in the following format: 'activity@category, description #tag1 #tag2', where the comma is mandatory when adding a description and/or tag(s).

 Install
 --------